Rogudev/azure-to-mongodb-spark/README.md

 This project provides a real-time streaming solution using Apache Spark on Databricks for uploading exercise-related data into MongoDB.
 The data, which comes from CSV files stored in Azure Blob Storage, is processed in batches and uploaded to MongoDB collections based on the exercise type.

+The procesment can be tested with `test_procesment.py`.
+This script would takes `workout_data.csv`, located in the `1-input/` directory, and separates it into different CSV files classified by exercise name, saving them in the `2-output/` directory.

+Additionally, the script generates a list of MongoDB collection names based on the exercise names, formatted in the main directory.

+MongoDB collections can be created using `create_collections.py`.
+This script connects to MongoDB, uses the previously generated list of exercises, and creates the corresponding collections in the database.

 ## Key Features:
 - Real-time data streaming and batch processing.
 - Automatic transformation of input data into the appropriate format for MongoDB.